FullStory offers two search methods to easily track marketing campaigns: UTM parameters and Referrer URL.

 Tracking a campaign with a UTM parameter

 If you’re not familiar with the concept of the UTM parameter, it’s a special code appended to a link URL that works something like a beacon when it comes to tracking the link’s performance.

 It’s the proverbial GoPro strapped to the collar of your proverbial outdoor cat.
 Now you can see every person she meets!
 Every dumpster she eats out of!
 Don’t you want that kind of depth and clarity when it comes to following your ad campaigns?

 UTM parameters look like this: utm_campaign=july2015, or utm_source=twitter.
 There are different types (campaign and source, shown above, are just two of these) of parameter, and you can use one or all of the varieties in a single URL.
 Google’s URL Builder tool is a great place to learn more and create your own trackable links.

-So, when available, it makes sense to begin building our FullStory search by entering our UTM parameter(s).
+So, when available, it makes sense to begin building our FullStory search by entering your UTM parameter(s).

-The way we do this is by using Event Scope > Visited page > has query param and entering our UTM parameter into the text field.
+The way we do this is by adding the Visited URL event filter and then entering the UTM parameters you'd like to segment for sessions by into the text field.

 We don’t recommend using this method if you have a UTM parameter, but if you don’t, and if you know what pages or domains your ad will be appearing on, you can use Referrer URL.